 How to make a Pi Skyline

-I worked alongside Kiddo for a while.
-It helps focus him on an art project if I at least begin it with him.
+I worked alongside Kiddo on my own pi day skyline for a while.
+It helps focus him on an art project if I work next to him.
 I used watercolors to create a night sky and river and glued my cut out shadow city on to it.
 You can’t tell much in the photo, but I like how the two rows of graph paper form the base of the city.

 Watch the video!